daniel5151/ANESE/README.md

 I am aiming for accuracy in the long run, but the primary goal is simply getting it to play some of the more popular titles :smile:

-I am aiming for clean, performant, and _interesting_ C++11 code, with a emphasis on keeping the source readable, maintainable, and comprehensible.
+I am aiming for clean and _interesting_ C++11 code, with a emphasis on keeping the source readable, maintainable, and comprehensible.
+Performance is important, but not a primary focus.

 It is being built with _cross-platform_ in mind, with builds being tested on MacOS, Linux (Ubuntu), and Windows regularly, with strict compiler flags, and regular `cppcheck` linting.

-Lastly, I actively avoiding looking at the source codes of other NES emulators during early development, since IMO, half the fun of writing a emulator is figuring things out yourself :grin:
+Lastly, I am trying to avoid looking at the source codes of other NES emulators, since IMO, half the fun of writing a emulator is figuring things out yourself :D

 ## Building